ysmaelrequena/Street-Fighter-6-frame-data-CLI-tool/README.md

 I'm just looping through the divs that were fetched to be able to get the info; based on the move type, I'm storing the info in dictionaries that are initialized as global variables with empty dictionaries as their initial value, finally, after I've adquired all the info and I've stored it, I'm storing everything as subdictionaries in a main dictionary called 'character_framedata' and then I'm printing the dictionary as a json to the console.

+For user convenience, I also used 'pyinstaller' to include an executable version of the program.